ORSP Cost Transfer

 A Business Services' Journal Voucher (JV) is used when:

 - Moving charges incurred within 90 days from a Procard default index/account (done monthly) to an appropriate grant index (JE2)

 - Attach backup documentation if necessary.

 - include the document number, transaction date, and Banner description; and

-- Transfering (reclassifying) costs between existing account codes within the same sponsored project index (JE1)
+- Reclassifying costs between existing account codes within the same sponsored project index (JE1)

-- Such transfers must explain why the puting the cost to another account code is appropriate and may be initiated via 1) U-Approve and approved by the appropriate ORSP departmentally-assigned post-award specialist (SPS) or 2) e-mail to the appropriate SPS.
+- Such requests must explain why putting the cost to another account code is appropriate and may be initiated via 1) U-Approve and approved by the appropriate ORSP departmentally-assigned post-award specialist (SPS) or 2) e-mailed to the appropriate SPS.

 - Transfers to correct a central office (Business Services, ORSP, HRS) error may be initiated by ORSP without approval of the Principle Investigator (PI).

 Federal, state and private agency policies and audit guidelines have become quite stringent as they relate to allocable costs and cost transfers to, from, or between sponsored projects.
 See 2 CFR 200.405.
 While these guidelines are based upon the federal definitions and cost principles, in order to maintain consistency in the administration of restricted funds, the requirements will be applied to all sponsored programs regardless of the funding source.

 The University has a stewardship responsibility for all sponsored funds and these cost allocation correction guidelines will be applied consistently to all sponsored agreements regardless of the funding source.